 Many ear deformities do not self-correct.
 Traditional treatment for the correction of ear deformities is ear surgery, which cannot be performed until the child is 5 years old.
 Recent clinical studies have shown that another option, ear molding, can correct infant ear deformities without the need for surgery.
 Dr. Morin offers one such system, the EarWell™ Infant Ear Correction System, to his patients.
 He believes that all infants with an ear deformity should be assessed to determine whether ear molding is a viable option.
-The EarWell™ system provides the same results as infant ear surgery to NYC and NJ patients– without the need for actual surgery.
+The EarWell™ system provides the same results as infant ear surgery to NJ patients– without the need for actual surgery.

 Once infants are around 6 weeks of age, maternal estrogen levels in the body begin to disappear.
 As a result, cartilage in the body becomes less pliable, and less willing to change shape.
 During the first few weeks after birth, however, it is possible to manipulate ear cartilage, using non-surgical techniques.
 Once the maternal estrogen is gone, however, future surgery becomes the only option to correct external ear deformities.
 This may lead to your child requiring some form of otoplasty, or ear reconstructive surgery, later in life.
 Dr. Morin performs otoplasty on many children with excellent results.
 While this is usually a successful option, it is more invasive than infant ear molding using the EarWell system and it cannot be performed until your child is approximately 7 years old.

-Dr. Morin offers infant ear molding using the EarWell device in NYC and NJ to correct congenitally deformed ears with a high rate of success.
+Dr. Morin offers infant ear molding using the EarWell device in NJ to correct congenitally deformed ears with a high rate of success.
 This noninvasive procedure frequently gives parents a pain-free solution to their newborn’s deformed ears.
 The treatment safely manipulates the malleable ear cartilage and reshapes the natural curves and contours of infant ears.
 Several studies have demonstrated, however, that in order to be successful, infant ear molding must begin prior to 6 weeks of life.

 EarWell ™ has been used to reshape thousands of infant's ears.
 If you feel reluctant about having a plastic mold placed on your young newborn’s ears, we encourage you to consider the long-term consequences of ear deformities.
 Because early intervention with ear molding can prevent the need for newborn ear surgery, Dr. Morin strongly encourages new parents to consider this non-invasive option.